 For example, suppose you run a restaurant and want to renovate and expand the kitchen to accommodate more orders coming in each day.
 You estimate an average cost of $50,000 for construction and another $30,000 for equipment, bringing your estimated loan total up to $80,000.
 But remember that there are other expenses to consider beyond your initial investments.
 Equipment maintenance, repair, and insurance could add up.
-That said, you might want to get a loan amount higher than your initial estimation.
+That said, you might want a loan amount higher than your initial estimation.

 As much as possible, ask for a reasonable loan amount.
 Asking way more will make the lenders suspicious and hurt your chances of approval.
 If you ask for too little, you may end up bleeding your bank account dry.
 It might be worth consulting with an accountant to determine a better number.

 Lenders use different factors in determining the business’s eligibility for a loan.
 For small business loans, they usually look at four other factors, including:

 Your credit score is usually the first factor that lenders consider in a loan application.
 Credit scores are a summary of your behavior as a debtor.
 Just by looking at your score, the lenders will have an idea of your repayment behaviors.